kestra-io/docs/docs/developer-guide/errors-handling/README.md

 order: 5
 ---
 # Errors handling
-Errors are a special branch of your flow where you can define how to handle any tasks failures.
+Errors are a special branch of your flow where you can define how to handle any task failures.

 2 kinds of errors can be defined:
-* **Global**: for the flow and must be at root of the flow.
+* **Global**: for the flow and must be at the root of the flow.
 * **Local**: these are available for all [Flowable Task](../flowable), and are only allowed for these tasks and their children.

 ## Global Error

-This example processes a task which fails immediately.
+This example processes a task that fails immediately.
 Then a task sequence is processed in the error branch of the flow.

 ```yaml
 id: errors